 If it’s daytime out, try going a bit deeper and into the colder waters.
 If it’s night time, you may have some luck in the shallows.
 Just understanding where to place bait when catfishing is equally as important as the bait selection itself.
 That brings me to my next point.

-Choose The Correct Baits
+#2: Choose the Correct Catfish Baits

 Bait Selection is another crucial significant component if you are just beginning your catfishing experience.
 Luckily, depending on which catfish you are targeting, bait selection may not punish you as much as you may think.
 Channel catfish will eat just about anything adequately presented to them.
 Blue catfish and flathead catfish may be a bit more selective about what they feast on.